 First of all, break down all the steps they must do in order to “clean their room”.
 So this may be: pick up toys, put away laundry, and put books away.
 Or, it might be: pick up dirty laundry, take dishes out to the kitchen, and put blankets on the bed.
 Whatever it may be, breaking it down will take away some of the overwhelm.

-Labeling your kiddos dresser so they know where each item of clothing belongs is a quick and easy way to take the guesswork out of putting away clothes for them.
+Labeling your child’s dresser so they know where each item of clothing belongs is a quick and easy way to take the guesswork out of putting away clothes for them.

 Now, I’m no artist, but I made these labels myself on index cards and attached them to the dresser.

-If your kid’s stuff just seems to randomly be all over the place, this is the perfect tip for you.
+If your kid’s stuff just seems to randomly be all over the place, try this.
 Making a “jig” is basically like making a little puzzle to show your child where everything in their bedroom belongs so they can put items back in the right place.

 This is how I set up my son’s dresser so he’s able to keep it neat and tidy.